gabeklein/expressive-mvc/README.md

 <h1 id="overview-section">Overview</h1>

-Expressive allows classes to define state and logic for components, via hooks.
+Expressive lets classes define state and logic for components, via built-in hooks.

-When the methods on a **Model** are used within a component **(a View)**, an instance is either created or found for its use.
-By watching what values are accessed first render, the hook itself **(a Controller)** can keep sync with them.
+When the methods on a **Model** are called inside a component **(a View)**, an instance is either created or found for its use.
+By watching what values are accessed on render, the hook itself **(a Controller)** can refresh to keep sync with them.

 This behavior combines with actions, computed properties, events, and the component itself allowing for a [(real this time)](https://stackoverflow.com/a/10596138) **M**odel-**V**iew-**C**ontroller pattern within React.